-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
+If you are not sure if you are an outpatient, you should ask the hospital staff.